-According to Data & Statistics from US Department of Labor website, the benchmark for electronic computer manufacturing is 0.7 in 2016.
+According to data and statistics from the US Department of Labor website, the benchmark for electronic computer manufacturing was 0.7 in 2016.

 Labor and human rights

 Given the high-risk labor and human rights issues that exist in some Asia countries, we continue to invest in many measures to monitor and help build our supplier capabilities to manage these risks.
 These include, but are not limited to, risk mapping, a worker's hotline program, and training for auditors and suppliers.